 After raising two children and traveling extensively with them we decided to seek a new location to call our home.
 Upon entering Southport we new it was the place for us.
 We were fortunate enough to stay at The Southport Inn, and immediately bonded with Mark and Jane Ramach.
 When the opportunity arose we bought The Southport Inn, and now are welcoming you to the "Happiest Seaside Town" in America.

 As a guest of the recently remolded Southport Inn, you will enjoy the cozy quaintness of an 1894 home along with the conveniences of modern life.
-An extended continental breakfast (croissants, fresh baked muffins or sweet bread, yogurt, fresh fruit, coffee and juice) is served daily at 9:00am.
 All of our guest rooms are located on the first floor and include an attached private bath.
+The high interior ceilings are crafted with tongue and groove bead board in concentric patterns.
+The floors are original painted heart pine.
+Southport bow trim, a trademark of North Carolina coastal craftsmen, adorn the windows and doors

-Each room has a flat screen TV enhanced by the many choices offered by DirectTV, including the ability to record your favorite program to watch at your leisure.
+Each room has a flat screen TV enhanced by the many choices offered by Netflix, SlingTV, and WatchESPN.
 High-speed wireless Internet access (Wi-FI)-is available throughout the Inn.

 Relax on our porch swing or rocking chairs where you can watch the horse drawn buggy go by or watch as the ghost tour heads to the cemetery.
 Sip a beverage or enjoy a sandwich from one of our local sandwich shops on our outdoor patio while enjoying the breeze from the Cape Fear River.
 Perhaps you might want to cool off in our common room while enjoying the majestic view of historic Nash Street.